Enabling corporate design elements in R

 install.packages('unikn') # install from CRAN client

-library('unikn') # loads the package
+library('unikn') # load the package

 The current development version can be installed from its GitHub repository at https://github.com/hneth/unikn/: